May 20-24, 2018. Sunday to Friday

 The final day in the park is bitter sweet.
 Our Summit is coming to a close and yet it’s been an incredible time and we find ourselves both not wanting to leave while eager to get back to our families and to living out the ideas and decisions we have made here.

 Therefore, Thursday is a “free day” in the Valley.
+The goal is some solo time.
 We each go our separate ways, or guys can pair up for one of the many hikes in the Valley for some final “God Time” to bring to conclusion what He’s been doing in our minds and hearts.
 Some will strike out to hike, some will just walk the many easy trails in the Valley, others will find a quiet place to just sit, read, reflect, journal and pray.
 It’s up to them.

 Late afternoon, will gather at the Yosemite Chapel, a real functioning church in the heart of the Valley, to close our week before we head back to the Lodge for dinner, final fellowship time, and packing to go home.

 Everyone flies home on Friday.
-I am excited to be going on my ninth Yosemite Summit and to be soon meeting the guys God brought together for this event.
-Next year will the 10th Annual Summit – hard to believe!
-And it will be a backpacking trip!
+I am excited to be going on Yosemite Summit again and to be soon meeting the guys God brought together for this event.

 Every year things happen that make that year unique, I’m excited to see what He does this year in our lives.